Quick answer

 Poland has exchange agreements with a range of countries that allow direct exchange without requiring the Polish theory or practical test.
 This list includes: all EU/EEA countries, Switzerland, the United Kingdom, and a number of countries with bilateral agreements including the United States, Canada, Australia, Japan, South Korea, and Serbia, among others.

 For licences from countries not on the exchange agreement list — including India, Pakistan, most African countries, and several others — direct exchange is not available.
 The holder must pass the Polish theory test and practical driving test, regardless of driving experience.
-If your country is not on the agreement list, contact the Wydział Komunikacji to confirm current policy before beginning the exchange process.
+If your country is not on the agreement list, contact the the local licensing authority.

 If your country has no exchange agreement, there is no exchange process — you sit the full Polish test regardless of the application timeline.